jackindisguise/experience-notes/Mon-yu/People/Merlin.md

 >From them 3 gods were created
 >Light from blood, [[Yggdra|Dragon]] from flesh, [[Ohma|Darkness]] from bone

-Merlin, the God of Light, is a primordial being that is in perpetual conflict with [[Ohma]], the God of Dark.
+Merlin, the God of Light, is in perpetual conflict with [[Ohma]], the God of Dark.